Welcome to Our Website

 The Need for Jail Diversion

-Once incarcerated, offenders with a mental illness remain in jail for longer periods, serving 40 percent more days of their sentences compared to other inmates.
+Once incarcerated, offenders with mental illness serve more days of their sentences compared to other inmates.

 The information provided on this website is intended for informational purposes only.
 Nothing herein should be taken as legal advice.
 While we endeavor to provide up-to-date and correct information, we make no representations or warranties of the completeness or accuracy of this website.
 We are not responsible for the content of websites linked to this website.